ergoplatform/ergo/papers/emission.md

 General Design
 --------------

-Emission in Ergo is done via a contract locking funds existing since before genesis block.
+Emission in Ergo is done via a contract, which is existing since before genesis block.
 Changing emission then in an elegant way is tricky.

 This EIP is proposing to use existing contract in combination with checks done in the core protocol which are mandatory only for mining nodes.
-Non-updated nodes will successfully validate blocks which are valid for the new nodes (both checking and not checking new rules) after soft-fork activation.
+Non-updated nodes will successfully validate blocks which are valid for the new nodes (both checking and not checking new rules) after activation of the new rules.
+Thus this change is soft-fork.

 This EIP offers following procedure for that:

 * inject two new tokens into emission contract.
-First token is a singleton one issued to mark emission box.
-Second token is reemission token, it will go to mining reward blocks and amount of reemission tokens in mining rewards box shows how many ERG should miner send to re-emission contract when spending the box.
-Any miner can do injection.
+First token is a singleton one issued to mark emission box (could be used for tracking emission box efficiently) .
+Second token is reemission token, it will go to mining reward boxes, and amount of reemission tokens in a mining rewards box shows how many ERG a miner should send to the re-emission contract when spending the box.
+Any miner can do the injection.
+The injection will happen on activation height.

-* new kind of contract, Re-emission Contract is paying 3 ERG each block after end of emission
+* a new kind of contract, the re-emission Contract is paying 3 ERG each block after end of emission

+* a new kind of contract, pay-to-reemission contract.
+Miners enforced to pay to this proxy contract.
+The contract is similar to existing fee contract, but with no time-lock.

 * new consensus-level checks are verifying that a proper amount of re-emission token is going from the emission box to a miner rewards box, and also that during spending a box which is not emission box but contains re-emission tokens,